 Labor costs are on the rise, and attracting, and maintaining a steady workforce is more challenging than ever before.
 Many operations are investing in equipment that can automate as many tasks as possible.
 Robotics, which were one time only considered a thing of the future, are now finding their way into operations in many forms.

 Other Cost – Other expenses are any expenses except food, beverage, and labor.
 Together these costs can represent nearly 15% or more of your operation’s revenues.
 Some examples of other expenses: equipment (both small and large), furniture, tableware, occupancy expenses, repairs and maintenance (deferred and preventative maintenance), administrative costs, and associated marketing costs.
 Most of the costs will either fall into one of the two categories: “Controllable” or “non-controllable” expenses.

-As a manager you will be responsible for controlling and in many instances reducing the cost of controllable expenses.
-If for example your food cost percent is higher than it should be, you will need to determine why, and fix the issue.
+As a manager, you will be responsible for controlling and in many instances reducing the cost of controllable expenses.
+If for example, your food cost percentage is higher than it should be, you will need to determine why, and fix the issue.
 Some things to look at would be:

 - are you charging enough for the items?